siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 * **STEP 5** Press PROGRAM button on the BBB.
 Programming takes about 10 seconds, during which time the green LED inside the AVRISP should flash and the LED on the outside of the case should turn orange.
 If programming is successful the following should occur:
  1. The AVRISP LED inside the case will turn solid green
  1. The AVRISP LED on the case will turn from orange to green
- 1. The TinyG board will flash D6 RED LED about 10 times, then light 4 GREEN LEDS D9 - D12 in sequence.
+ 1. The TinyG board will flash D6 RED LED about 10 times, then light 4 GREEN LEDS D9 - D12 in sequence
+ 1. LED D7 (red) will be dimly lit
- 1. The green LEDs D9-D12 will turn off after about 2 seconds These will turn off after about 2 seconds
+ 1. Green LEDs D9-D12 will turn off after about 2 seconds These will turn off after about 2 seconds
  1. If the above occurs the UUT is now programmed.
 If not, execute step 5R as in Alternate Steps
 * **STEP 6** Disconnect the AVRISP programming header from J9
 * **STEP 7** Connect the USB from the laptop to the UUT